Armasher5872/ssbexo/README.md

 LuckyJero for the E.M.M.I R.O.B.
-Skin, Ash Greninja Skin, and the Professor Pac-Man Skin SeanHicksArt for the Deluxe Geno Mii Gunner Hat Erroneous-Saiko for the Crazy Otto Pac-Man Skin AlexChase191 for the Donkey Kong Country Cartoon King K Rool Voice Joby1Kenobi for the English Cloud and Sephiroth Voices StephenJPlant for the COUNTER!
-Voice
+Skin, Ash Greninja Skin, and the Professor Pac-Man Skin SeanHicksArt for the Deluxe Geno Mii Gunner Hat Erroneous-Saiko for the Crazy Otto Pac-Man Skin LilyLambda for the Dynamic Monado Art Trails for Shulk Silent/Mokl for the Monado Rage/Enchant/Armor Monado Art UI/Voices AlexChase191 for the Donkey Kong Country Cartoon King K Rool Voice Joby1Kenobi for the English Cloud and Sephiroth Voices

 ## Legal Disclaimer
 Super Smash Bros: EXO and its creators do not condone any forms of piracy or other illegal actions that may damage Nintendo or other relevant copyright holders.